stfc/docker-and-gh-actions-for-ml/docs/4-continuous-integration.md

 We can do better than this though - we can 'artifact' the output of the build so that we have a downloadable history of the state of the built application after every single commit.

 This is _super_ useful for regressing bugs because you can run the application after every single commit and find which commit introduced the bug.

-Here's how we do it:
+First, remember to merge your Merge Request in GitLab (or using command line).
+Then, here's how we artifact our built application:

 !!! example "`.gitlab-ci.yml`"
-    ```yaml linenums="1" hl_lines="26-30"
+    ```yaml linenums="1" hl_lines="36-40"
+    # Default image for all jobs.
-    image: golang
+    image: golang:1.17

+    # Cache go packages to speed up future builds.
     cache:
       key: ${CI_COMMIT_REF_SLUG}
       paths:
-        - .go-bin
         - .go-pkg

+    # Each stage runs consecutively, one after the other.
+Each stage can have multiple
+    # jobs running in it.
     stages:
       - lint
       - build

+    # This is a single job, called 'lint', running in the 'lint' stage.
     lint:
       stage: lint
       before_script:
+        - apk add curl
+        - sh -c "$(curl --location https://taskfile.dev/install.sh)" -- -d
+        - task --version
-        - wget -O - -q https://raw.githubusercontent.com/golangci/golangci-lint/master/install.sh | sh -s -- -b /go/bin v1.27.0
+        - wget -O- -nv https://raw.githubusercontent.com/golangci/golangci-lint/master/install.sh | sh -s v1.43.0
-        # We need to run the code-gen scripts for the linting to work.
-        - make code-gen
+        - export GOPATH="${PWD}/.go-pkg"
       script:
-        - golangci-lint run --enable gofmt --enable goimports
+        - task lint

     build:
       stage: build
+      before_script:
+        - sh -c "$(curl --location https://taskfile.dev/install.sh)" -- -d -b /usr/local/bin
+        - task --version
+        - export GOPATH="${PWD}/.go-pkg"
       script:
-        - make build
+        - task build
       artifacts:
         paths:
           - hbaas-server